YurisCodingClub/accessibility-mentor/README.md

 To contribute to the project, please read the [contribution guideline](https://github.com/YurisCodingClub/accessibility-mentor/blob/main/CONTRIBUTING.md) carefully.

+‼️ To get more women and people with disabilities into Tech, I always assign tickets to them first.

 ### CodeNewbies

 If you are a complete beginner in open source / GitHub, don't worry.
 Look at the following description on [how to set up the project locally](https://github.com/YurisCodingClub/dev-cv/blob/main/README.md#how-to-contribute).